Qiskit/qiskit-addon-cutting/README.md

 Locate the _last_ URL in your terminal (the one that includes `127.0.0.1`), and navigate to that URL in a web browser to access the Jupyter notebook interface.

+The home directory includes a subdirectory named `persistent-volume`.
+All work you'd like to save should be placed in this directory, as it is the only one that will be saved across different container runs.

 ----------------------------------------------------------------------------------------------------

 <!-- REFERENCES -->